 Finn Juhl (1912-1989) is considered the father of the concept of "Danish modernity" or "Danish design".
-At the heart of an era rich in technical, political and sociological change and upheaval, he played a central role in the development of Danish furniture, putting Denmark on the international design map with his innovative work.
+At the heart of an era rich in technical, political and sociological upheaval, he played a central role in the development of Danish furniture, putting Denmark on the international design map with his innovative work.

-House of Finn Juhl has owned the exclusive rights to his work since the death of his widow in 2001, and has the sole right to produce and market his furniture, which is reissued in close collaboration with the Wilhelm Hansen Foundation, which guarantees its fidelity and conformity.
+House of Finn Juhl has owned the exclusive rights to his work since the death of his widow in 2001, and has the sole right to produce and market his furniture, reissued in close collaboration with the Wilhelm Hansen Foundation, which guarantees its fidelity and conformity.

 From 1960 until his death in 1989, Finn Juhl and Hanne Wilhelm Hansen were a couple.
 Hanne Wilhelm Hansen and her sister, Lone, were both 4th generation successors to the Wilhelm Hansen music publishers.
 In 1988, the sisters decided to sell the publishing house.